maazahmed23456/RTL-to-GDSII-of-Floating-Point-Multiplier/README.md

 ## Future Work

 - Design the division , adder and subtractor modules in similar floating point operation
-- Integrate all the modules into a Floating Point ALU with opcode and clock for operation at highest frequency possiblle
+- Integrate all the modules into a Floating Point ALU with opcode and clock for operation at highest frequency possible
 - Perform the RTL to GDS flow of the FP ALU in Cadence or Synopsys EDA Tools or Openlane ASIC Flow
 - Fabricate the chip for real time testing